-When the I2C cell is enabled, the SDA and SCL pins must be configured as floating open-drain I/O.
+When the I2C cell is enabled, the SDA and SCL pins must be configured as open-drain with or without pull-up.
 The value of the external pull-up resistance used depends on the application.

 By default the I2C interface operates in Slave mode (M/SL bit is cleared) except when it initiates a transmit or receive sequence.